 If you rent an apartment, room or house second-hand, ensure your landlord has sorted the electricity contracts, and it’s also wise to ask for copies of the invoices to verify you’re paying the correct amount for your electricity usage each month.

 If you instead live in a first-hand rental, or own an apartment or house in Sweden, you are personally responsible for arranging your electricity contracts.
-You can easily compare electricity trade providers in Sweden at settled.se.
+That's the electricity contract you should sign up for yourself, after properly comparing your options.

 The main difference between electricity trade plans in Sweden is whether they offer a fixed price (“Fast pris”) or a variable price (“Rörligt pris”).
 In addition to those, you can also sign up for Mixed (a combo of Fixed and Variable), or the option that is growing in popularity among Swedes – Hourly Price ("Timpris").